-On October 30, 2014 the FDA issued a Form FDA-483 at the conclusion of an inspection of Unomedical A/S's, a ConvaTec company, Osted, Denmark facility.
+On October 30, 2014 the FDA issued a Form FDA-483 at the conclusion of an inspection of the Osted, Denmark facility of Unomedical A/S, a ConvaTec company.
 A Form 483 is a list of inspectional observations issued by the FDA.
-The Form 483 identified three inspectional observations covering issues related to design validation and the facility's corrective and preventive action processes and the Company was able to close and verify one observation at the closing meeting.
+The Form 483 identified three inspectional observations covering issues related to design validation and the facility's corrective and preventive action processes.
 Unomedical carefully reviewed the Form FDA-483 observations and submitted a written response to the FDA which identified the actions being taken to address the FDA's observations.
 In March 2015 the Company received a letter from the FDA indicating they were satisfied with its responses to the inspectional observations and that no further regulatory action was justified.
 They also stated they would follow up at their next scheduled inspection to ensure these were corrected and verified.

 On June 24, 2014, the FDA issued a Warning Letter to Unomedical, a ConvaTec company, resulting from an inspection of the Michalovce, Slovakia manufacturing plant in February 2014.
 The Warning Letter identified certain violations of FDA regulations relating to manufacturing processes and controls at the facility.
 Following the February 2014 inspection, the Company took prompt action to correct the violations the FDA had identified, and provided updates, including documented evidence of corrective actions, to the FDA in April and June 2014.
 The Company held a follow-up meeting with the Foreign Inspections office of the FDA in September 2014 during which the Foreign Inspections office confirmed that it had no further questions.
 The Company is still in the process of refining and further improving its corrective actions.
-The Company hosted a follow up inspection from the FDA in January 2015 from which we received two 483 observations that are being addressed.
+The Company hosted a follow-up inspection from the FDA in January 2015, which resulted in a two-observation Form 483, to which the Company responded and subsequently corrected.
+In July 2015, the Company received a letter from the FDA indicating the Agency was satisfied with the Company's responses to the inspectional observations and that no further regulatory action was justified.
+The FDA also stated that it would follow up at the next scheduled inspection to ensure that the observations had been corrected and verified.
+The letter also formally closed out the Warning Letter from June 24, 2014.